CadQuery/cadquery/doc/apireference.rst

 .. _2dOperations:

-2-d Operations
+2D Operations
 -----------------

-Creating 2-d constructs that can be used to create 3 d features.
+Creating 2D constructs that can be used to create 3D features.

-All 2-d operations require a **Workplane** object to be created.
+All 2D operations require a **Workplane** object to be created.

 .. currentmodule:: cadquery